AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 BlueJeans Events connector connects Learning Manager and BlueJeans systems to automate data synchronization.
 Using this connector, you can:

-* **Set up virtual sessions using BlueJeans Events:&nbsp;**Configure a new event in BlueJeans and setup a VC session in Learning Manager by selecting the appropriate BlueJeans event.
+* **Set up virtual sessions using BlueJeans Events:** Configure a new event in BlueJeans and setup a VC session in Learning Manager by selecting the appropriate BlueJeans event.
 Date and time details are picked automatically from the BlueJeans events.
-* **Automated User Completion Syncing: **An**&nbsp;**Automated user completion syncing process allows the Learning Manager Administrator to fetch completion records for BlueJeans events automatically.
+* **Automated User Completion Syncing:** An** **Automated user completion syncing process allows the Learning Manager Administrator to fetch completion records for BlueJeans events automatically.

 This new connector requires a separate set of credentials to configure the connector.
 The credentials of the existing BlueJeans Meetings connector will not work for BlueJeans Events connector.